Where to Go in Norway in Winter

 Oslo is a city with an incredibly laid-back atmosphere.
 While here, make sure to check out the Nobel Peace Center in the old railway station, the Kon-Tiki and the Viking Ship museums, the Vigeland Sculpture Park, and Oslo’s lively nightlife.

-Lofoten islands are a favorite destination for locals and tourists alike year-round but during the winter months, the islands take on a magic of their own.
+Lofoten islands are a favorite destination for locals and tourists alike year-round.
+During the winter months, the islands take on a magic of their own.